Male Pattern Baldness: Comprehensive Guide to Causes & Treatments

 How an Evoke Dermatologist Tailors Your Male Pattern Baldness Treatment

 Male pattern baldness treatment works when it is built around the right cause.
 At Evoke, every consultation begins with a scalp scan and blood panel.
-The findings shape the plan, nothing else.
+The findings shape the plan — nothing else.

-Someone losing hair from DHT needs a completely different approach than someone losing it from stress or a nutritional gap.
+Root-Cause First — Someone losing hair from DHT needs a completely different approach than someone losing it from stress or a nutritional gap.
 At Evoke, that difference is identified before any treatment is recommended.
 Not after.

-Not every patient needs a transplant.
+Right Treatment, Not the Default Treatment — Not every patient needs a transplant.
 Some need medication.
 Some need a non-surgical protocol.
 What you need is determined by what your scalp is actually showing, not by a general assessment.

 Visit an Evoke Hair Clinic in Delhi, Gurgaon, or Noida

 With 7 clinics across Delhi NCR, getting a proper hair loss diagnosis has never been more accessible.
+Each location offers the same diagnostic-first approach: scalp scan, blood work, and a male pattern baldness treatment plan built specifically around your cause.

-Frequently Asked Questions-
+Frequently Asked Questions